sonusingh-rajput/JavaScript_V1/README.md

 - <b>Small Letters:</b> a to z
 - <b>Digits:</b> 0 to 9 (but we can't start variable name with a digit)
 - <b>Only two special charaters that are:</b> Dollor "$" and Underscore "_

+Note - in js file use for deafer <script src="script.js" defer></script>
+Q - What does it mean to 'debug' a JavaScript program?
+And why should we learn to debug our code?
+Q - What is a 'breakpoint' in JavaScript debugging?